nekomaki/anki-no-scheduler/README.md

-# Review Order by Knowledge Gain
+# No Scheduler – Review Order by Long-term Knowledge Gain

+No scheduler.
+No leech concerns.
+No review history burden.

-Reorder your Anki queue by **expected knowledge gain** to maximize learning efficiency.
+This addon reorders your Anki queue by **expected knowledge gain** to maximize learning efficiency.

+## Usage

+1. Enable FSRS and this addon in Anki.
+2. Set the desired retention to 0.9 or higher in the deck's FSRS settings.
+3. Set your preferred daily learning and review limits.
+4. Start learning.
+5. Increase learning/review limits in Custom Study if you want to learn more.

 ## How it works

 This addon introduces a new review strategy that goes beyond Anki’s built-in options (like "easy cards first" or "descending retrievability").
-It prioritizes cards that contribute the most to your long-term memory.
+It prioritizes cards that contribute the most to your long-term memory so that the cards with the highest expected gain are reviewed first.

-Long-term knowledge is estimated using an exponential moving average (EMA) of retrievability.
+The long-term knowledge is estimated using an exponential moving average (EMA) of retrievability.
 This produces a score between 0 and 1 that reflects how well a card is expected to be remembered over time.

-The addon calculates the expected gain in long-term knowledge for each card and reorders your review queue so that the cards with the highest expected gain are reviewed first.

 ## Features